nickazg/TheConstructSmartContract/README.md

     >
 </p>

-# Outstanding Tasks
-  - Function to migrate the contract for future updates
-  - Editable ```start_block``` and ```end_block``` till first block begins
-  - Milestone reverse voting (votes to deem milestone uncomplete)
-  - Automatically import contract to public key
-  - Streamline refund process to automatically input ```-to_addr``` and ```-from_addr```
+# Public Application Programming Interface (API)
+The Construct is planning to create a public API for other decentralised apps (DApps) to interact with projects on the platform directly.
+This will provide a mechanism for projects to grow in a flexible environment, benefiting from the use of external dapps to complete their milestones effiently and effectively.

+API calls from trusted external dapps will be able to update the status of a milestone or even mark it as completed based on their own internal mechanisms.
+This functionality provides granular control of the creation process, while still maintaining and fulfilling its larger promised goals.
+Project management and recruitment services will have significant benifit here as it will allow projects to scale naturally and remain heavily intergrated in the overall creation process.

+While an API isnt technially necessary to read data stored on The Construct's smart contract, it does create an abstract layer to make the interaction simple and limit any unexpected behaviour.

+The API hasnt been released yet, this is a rough overview of what to expect.

+Roadmap:
+  - Read
+    - Milesones
+    - Funding Stages
+    - Project ID, Title & Description
+    - Active Stage (Funding Stage or Milestone)

+Milestone:
+  - Read
+    - ID, Title & Description
+  - Read/Write (From approved dapp contracts)
+    - Progress
+    - Completion
+    - Extra Arbitrary Metadata (as bytearray, this can be anything under 1KB)

+Funding Stage:
+  - Read
+    - ID & Title
+    - Goal
+    - Raised
+    - SubToken Supply
+    - Sucessful
+    - Start Block
+    - End Block

 # The Construct CLI (Python)
-*This is currently the main interface for the smart contract, convience functions have been built do deploy new projects, edit and inspect current ones.
+*This is currently the main interface for the proof-of-concept smart contract running on the testnet, convience functions have been built do deploy new projects, edit and inspect current ones.
 Along with the ability to contribute and claim contributions or refunds.*

 ## Installation: